AhmedOsman101/Obsidian/College/IT-Essentials/LectureOne.md

 - **RAM** temporarily stores data and programs for CPU access.
 - Volatile memory, so contents are erased when powered off.
 - More **RAM** enhances system performance and capacity for larger files.
+- All data moving in or out of the processor **must be loaded** into RAM first.
 - **RAM** capacity is limited by the motherboard chipset.

 #### Types of RAM: